yleeyilin/tp/docs/DeveloperGuide.md

    2. Test case: `/pin ; name : Poochie`<br>
       Expected: Contact named **_Poochie_** is pinned at the top of the contact list.

-### Unpinning a person
+### Unpinning a contact

-1. Unpinning a person while all persons are being shown
+1. Unpinning a contact while all contacts are being shown

    1. Prerequisites: only **one** contact with the name **_Poochie_** should exist in PoochPlanner.
 If not, run the following command to ensure add **_Poochie_** into PoochPlanner.
       ```